Krampus: The Terrifying Christmas Devil Who Punished Naughty Children

-By the 12 th century, the Catholic Church began its work to stamp out this pagan devil.
-Christians were fairly successfully at banishing the Krampus until he reemerged in a 19 th-century fit of consumerism.
+By the 12th century, the Catholic Church began its work to stamp out this pagan devil.
+Christians were fairly successful at banishing the Krampus until he reemerged in a 19th-century fit of consumerism.
 “Manufacturers started to commercialize Krampus after 1890, when the Austrian government relinquished control over the nation’s postcard production, causing the industry to flourish,” explained Little.

-The Rise of the Christmas Devil
+The Rise of Krampus, the Christmas Devil

 Krampus’ rise in America has mirrored a rise in the number of people who bemoan that the tradition has become too commercialized.
 They are especially distraught about the 2015 comedy / horror film centered on the Christmas Devil.

 Attempts to Stop Krampus Scaring Refugees

-More worrying than Hollywood attempts to capitalize on the tradition, a new wrinkle in the Krampus story has recently arisen concerning the influx of Syrian refugees.
-“Though the festival is well-loved, it gave rise to concerns that the new neighbors might be scared of the tradition and its nightmare-fueling costumes” (Billock, 2015).
-Some called for the annual Krampus festival to be canceled.
-One city in Austria instead chose to introduce the newcomers to their tradition by inviting children to a display of Krampus costumes and props before the big night.
+More worrying than Hollywood attempts to capitalize on the tradition, a new wrinkle in the Krampus story has recently arisen concerning the influx of refugees.
+“Though the festival is well-loved, it gave rise to concerns that the new neighbors might be scared of the tradition and its nightmare-fueling costumes,” wrote Jennifer Billock in Smithsonian Magazine .

 “I think it's wonderful that they want to get the refugees used to this sort of thing,” said Seghers.
 “You can’t force people to adopt cultural traditions of which they have no basis or point of reference.”
-(Little 2015).

-Basu, Tanya.
-"Who Is Krampus?
-Explaining the Horrific Christmas Devil."
-National Geographic .
-National Geographic Society, 19 Dec.
-2013.
-Web. http://news.nationalgeographic.com/news/2013/12/131217-krampus-christmas-santa-devil/.
+Basu, T. 19 December 2013.
+“Who Is Krampus?
+Explaining the Horrific Christmas Devil.” in National Geographic .
+Available at: http://news.nationalgeographic.com/news/2013/12/131217-krampus-christmas-santa-devil/

-Billock, Jennifer.
-"The Origin of Krampus, Europe’s Evil Twist on Santa."
-Smithsonian.com.
-Smithsonian Institution, 04 Dec.
-2015.
-Web. http://www.smithsonianmag.com/travel/krampus-could-come-you-holiday-season-180957438/.
+Billock, J. 4 December 2015.
+“The Origin of Krampus, Europe’s Evil Twist on Santa” in Smithsonian Magazine.
+Available at: http://www.smithsonianmag.com/travel/krampus-could-come-you-holiday-season-180957438/

-Little, Becky.
-"How Krampus, the Christmas 'Devil,' Became Cool."
-National Geographic .
-National Geographic Society, 4 Dec.
-2015.
-Web. http://news.nationalgeographic.com/2015/12/151204-krampus-movie-christmas-demon-santa-holiday-folklore/.
+Little, B. 3 December 2015.
+“How Krampus, the Christmas 'Devil,' Became Cool.” in National Geographic .
+Available at: http://news.nationalgeographic.com/2015/12/151204-krampus-movie-christmas-demon-santa-holiday-folklore/

-Sabur, Rozina.
-"Austrian Town Reassures Asylum-seekers over Unusual Christmas Tradition."
-The Telegraph .
-Telegraph Media Group, 30 Nov.
-2015.
-Web. http://www.telegraph.co.uk/news/worldnews/europe/austria/12024686/Austrian-town-reassures-asylum-seekers-over-unusual-Christmas-tradition.html.
+Sabur, R. 30 November 2015.
+“Austrian Town Reassures Asylum-seekers over Unusual Christmas Tradition” in The Telegraph .
+Available at: http://www.telegraph.co.uk/news/worldnews/europe/austria/12024686/Austrian-town-reassures-asylum-seekers-over-unusual-Christmas-tradition.html